 Adding punishment merely creates an even more unpleasant experience and potentially makes a dog more willing to take the risk of behaving aggressively sooner over the long-term.
 Punishment should also be avoided with aggressive dogs because it generally increases anxiety and by extension aggression, instead of reducing it.

 Changing the behavior AND the attitude

-Caution: You can make your dog worse by pushing your dog into more than he is ready for.
-This is one of the most common mistakes dog owners make.
-Our e-book outlines the various steps to avoid this and how to set your dog up for success.
+Our K9aggression.com E-book outlines the various steps and startegies on how to set your dog up for success and the common mistakes to avoid.
 In addition, a qualified professional can help you tailor the blueprint outlined in the ebook into a specialized plan that is customized for your life and your dog.